gragusa/CovarianceMatrices.jl/README.md

 5. **CRVE** - cluster robust (Arellano, 1986)
 6. **DriscolKray**

-The typical application of these estimators is to conduct robust inference about parameters of a statistical model.
+The typical application of these estimators is to conduct robust inference about the parameters of a statistical model.

 The package extends methods defined in [StatsBase.jl](http://github.com/JuliaStat/StatsBase.jl) and [GLM.jl](http://github.com/JuliaStat/GLM.jl) to provide a plug-and-play replacement for the standard errors calculated by default by [GLM.jl](http://github.com/JuliaStat/GLM.jl).